Atlanta architect Alexander Wu chose one of the city's smallest properties to build this home for his family.

 The two-bedroom home was a self-initiated project by Alexander Wu, who started up his architectural practice Alex Wu Architect in 2016.

 Wu was looking to expand his practice with residential work.
-His career previously focussed on institutional work while at Chicago firm Perkins+Will, and his portfolio lacked single-family residential designs.
+He previously focussed on institutional projects while working at Chicago firm Perkins+Will, and his portfolio lacked single-family residential designs.

 "Without a portfolio of residential work, it was challenging to find a client who would give me a go," the architect said in a project description.

 "Eventually, I determined that it would be easier to do it myself without a client, pursue financing, and build a spec home."

 The six-metre-wide lot is located just south of the city's downtown area.
 It is reportedly the third smallest in Atlanta and was considered "unbuildable" according to local development standards.

 Wu was able to afford the property, and calculated that he could design a suitable home for the site.